linkspreed/Showit/Special_Works.md

+# 23.08.2022
+ - We are now beginning the process of updating Showit to version 2.2.5 :D

 # 22.08.2022
  - The update for the video streaming platforms has been pushed back a bit because we want to develop a few more features.